-• IKB-303 - Non-directory users have effective scope of All over the directory If you have a combination of directory users and non-directory users in your MyID system, any non-directory user has an effective scope of All over the directory; they can access the records of any directory users.
+• IKB-303 - Non-directory users have effective scope of All over the directory system, any non-directory user has an effective scope of All over the directory; they can access the records of any directory users.
 Directory users are correctly given scope based on their position in the directory, but non-directory users do not have a position in the directory, and are therefore given a scope of All.